 The kosmotrope ions tend to increase the solution viscosity, 'making the order' in the water structure, thus, they are featured by a positive value of the coefficient s.
-Conversely, the chaotrope ions 'break the order' in the water structure and cause a decrease of the solution viscosity, thus, the coefficient s assumes a negative value [32].
-Just to give some simplified examples, Cl-, Br-, NO3-, K+, NH4+ and Cs+ are generally considered as chaotrope ions, while CH3COO-, Li+ and Na+ typically belong to the kosmotrope group.
-Nevertheless, it is worth noting that such differences are not always so clear and it is often easier to define which ion is more chaotrope or more kosmotrope than another one, rather than providing an absolute classification: e.g. potassium, lithium and sodium ions can be ordered as K+< Li+< Na+ with respect to the kosmotrope properties and in the opposite way with respect to the chaotrope properties.
+Conversely, the chaotrope ions 'break the order' in the water structure and cause a decrease of the solution viscosity, thus, their coefficient s is a negative value [30].
+Just to give some simplified examples, Cl^- , Br^- , NO_3^- , K^+ , NH_4^+ and Cs^+ are generally considered as chaotrope ions, while Li^+ and Na^+ typically belong to the kosmotrope group.
+Nevertheless, such differences are not always so clear and it is often easier to define which ion is more chaotrope or more kosmotrope than another one, rather than providing an absolute classification: e.g. potassium, lithium and sodium ions can be ordered as $K^+ < Li^+ < Na^+$ with respect to the kosmotrope properties and in the opposite way with respect to the chaotrope properties.